Tallow National School

 Active Schools Week

-Our active schools week (8th-12th May) was a major success where children participated in many different activities throughout the week which included some of the following:
+Our active schools week (20th to 24th April, 2026) was a major success where children participated in many different activities throughout the week which included some of the following:

-2. Written homework was replaced with active homework where we worked with Waterford GAA for ‘Let’s move Waterford’.
+1. Written homework was replaced with active homework.
 This involved performing active homework with their families.
 You can see some of the exercises in the partnerships section.

-4. We performed a whole school relay which can be seen below.
-This was led by the older classes who helped the younger ones during the relay.
+4. We performed a whole school Céilí dance which can be seen below.
+This was led by Ms. Ahern who received help from the older classes.
+They helped the younger ones during the Céilí.
 The older classes loved the leadership of this.

 5. There was a table tennis tournament which involved some teachers against pupils games.

 6. All classes visited and used the local amenities which included the Ramp Boreen walkway, the local playground, local GAA pitch, lunchtime games tournaments and much more.
-This also involved the taster coaching sessions from local GAA club.
-Thanks to Liam for his coaching and to Barry for his help also.
+This also involved the taster lessons where the children took part in some yoga classes on our new Astroturf facility.